nus-tee3201/2019/programming/if/text.md

 </modal>

-Note how the code to execute if the condition is true is indented (usually by 4 spaces). **Python uses indentation to indicate code _blocks_** (aka _clauses_) %%&nbsp;i.e., a sequence of statements that belong together%%.
+Note how the code that should execute when the condition is true is indented (usually by 4 spaces). **Python uses indentation to indicate code _blocks_** (aka _clauses_) %%i.e., a sequence of statements that belong together%%.
 In the example below, lines 2-4 are in the same block because they are all indented by one level; if the condition is true, all three are executed; if the condition is false, all three are omitted.
 Line 5 goes back to the previous indentation level, indicating the end of the code block.

 ```python
 if name == 'Blue':          # line 1